TomoyaSawada/TomoyaSawada/README.md

 Managing Executive Office: Hiroshi Sakakibara CDO, Executive Officer: Nobuo Asahi
 MITSUBISHI ELECTRIC CORPORATION, Headquarters.  </summary>

    I have advanced research on generative AI as an expert in this organization, and have been involved in its practical application in business from planning to implementation.
 I have also been actively expanding my connections with partner companies to promote its social implementation.
+   Conducted research on cutting-edge technologies, including generative AI, by attending international conferences and publishing hundreds of articles for the general public on community sites.
+Additionally, I have given multiple presentations at company-wide events with hundreds of attendees.
+Furthermore, I have contributed to the academic community as a reviewer for international journals.
+By conducting inquiries with industry analysts such as Gartner, I have provided timely suggestions on AI business strategies to company executives, contributing to their decision-making processes.
 </details>

 <details>